Arlo and Janis by Jimmy Johnson for April 08, 2013

 2. Scaredy kat

-comics about 11 years ago
+comics over 11 years ago

 Saw one of those red-headed Pileated woodpeckers in my yard just last week!
 Much larger than any woodpecker I had ever seen!